Szczurox/Szczurox/README.md

-- 👋 Hi, I’m @Szczurox
-- 👀 I’m interested in programming.
-- 🌱 I’m currently learning: Python
-- 💞️ I’m looking to collaborate on: nothing :P
-- 📫 How to reach me: Discord, SzczuroxPL#6969
+📫 How to reach me: Discord, SzczuroxPL#6969